 b) Formal complaint

-In all cases the Associate Dean, PGME must be informed of incidents, complaints or reports of intimidation, discrimination and harassment by and against the Residents.
+In all cases the Associate Dean, PGME must be informed of incidents, complaints or reports of mistreatment, discrimination and harassment by and against the Residents

 3) Resolution of a Formal Complaint